THE GOALS FOR RESPONDING TO BOTH ASSOCIATE AND PARTICIPATING ENTRIES:

 If you have any questions regarding the Irene Ryan Acting Scholarship Audition process, contact the region’s Irene Ryan Chair.

 MERITORIOUS ACHIEVEMENT AWARDS

 Be on the lookout for ANY areas that are worthy of a special “Certificate of Merit” from the Region to be given out at the Festival.
-This should be an area THAT IS NOT ALREADY RECOGNIZED BY REGIONAL AND NATIONAL AWARD CATEGORIES.
 This is a way to recognize exceptional production work of any kind, whether it be by faculty or student, in additional areas.